 Much of our field research takes place in the Yukon Territory of Northern Canada.
 In the Kluane Region of the Southwest Yukon, we are exploring changes in the shrubline ecotone.
 At the Qiqiktaruk – Herschel Island site on the Arctic Coast of the Yukon Territory, we are exploring vegetation-permafrost interactions.

 Much of our research is field-based experimental or observational ecology.
 We conduct collaborative research, use large scale data sets and statistical modelling to explore patterns of change at the tundra biome scale.
 We use dendroecology to work back in time and understand how shrub growth has changed over the previous decades and to estimate the climate sensitivity of shrub growth.
 We have established a common garden experiment in 2013 to test for local adaptation in growth form in tundra willows across climate and latitudinal gradients.
-And we have recently begun to work with drones (remotely piloted aircraft systems or UAVs) to link on-the-ground measurements and satellite observations of tundra vegetation change.
+And since 2015, we have been working with drones (remotely piloted aircraft systems or UAVs) to link on-the-ground measurements and satellite observations of tundra vegetation change.